-Steven Hardy, Ph.D. is a pediatric psychologist in the Center for Cancer and Blood Disorders that is engaged in clinical, research and education activities related to the psychosocial care of children with cancer, sickle cell disease and other hematological diseases.
-He also holds a faculty appointment as an Assistant Professor of Psychiatry and Behavioral Sciences in the George Washington University School of Medicine and Health Sciences.
+Steven Hardy, Ph.D. is a pediatric psychologist in the Center for Cancer and Blood Disorders who is engaged in clinical, research and education activities related to the psychosocial care of children with cancer, sickle cell disease and other hematologic diseases.
+He also holds a faculty appointment as an assistant professor of Psychiatry and Behavioral Sciences in The George Washington University School of Medicine and Health Sciences.

 Dr. Hardy leads a research program focused on enhancing neurocognitive functioning, academic achievement and quality of life for youth with sickle cell disease.
 He is also involved in research with the Children's Oncology Group aiming to monitor and prevent neurocognitive late effects of treatment.
 Dr. Hardy is also committed to training, as he supervises undergraduate and post-baccalaureate research students, and clinical psychology graduate student externs, pre-doctoral interns and post-doctoral fellows.